mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/adventure-tours/winter-escape/itinerary.en.md

 Upon your arrival into Tbilisi Airport (Georgia’s main international airport), we meet you to take you to Signagi located in the Kakheti region.
-Renowned for its excellent wine the region combines the cultural appeal of ancient churches in the vast valleys and old\-world charm with the snow\-capped Caucasus range.
+Renowned for its excellent wine the region combines the cultural appeal of ancient churches in the vast valleys and old-world charm with the snow-capped Caucasus range.

 ### Day Two: Signagi